-- Porch columns, railings and trim details should match the original architectural style of the house. - Deteriorated features of the porch should be duplicated in shape and character as close to the original as possible. - Corner boards on wooden porches should be preserved and not covered up or replaced with narrower features. - Enclosed porches are permissible if approved by the Historic Preservation Board.
-The original appearance of the porch should be retained. - Glass enclosures or weathered-in porch modifications should allow the original porch elements to be clearly visible. - See Appendix 8.7 Front Porch restoration and Rehabilitation.
+- Porch columns, railings and trim details should match the original architectural style of the house. - Deteriorated features of the porch should be duplicated in shape and character as close to the original as possible. - Corner boards on wooden porches should be preserved and not covered up or replaced with narrower features. - Enclosing porches may be permissible if approved by the Historic Preservation Board.
+The original appearance of the porch should be retained. - Glass enclosures or weathered-in porch modifications should allow the original porch elements to be clearly visible.